EvanG-17/ds-CA2/README.md

 e.g.

-+ Confirmation Mailer - Not implemented.
++ Confirmation Mailer - Fully implemented.
 + Process Image - Fully implemented.
 + Update Table - Fully implemented.
-+ Delete Table - Partially Implemented
++ Delete Table - Fully Implemented.
-+ etc
++ Delete Bucket Image - Fully Implemented.
++ Confirmation Mailer Lambda Trigger - Fully Implemented.

 To begin, please ensure a **env.ts** file is created in the root directory of the cloned file.

+Please ensure that these email addresses have been verified on AWS.

 Here is the file format below: